 Wondering how much a good quality custom explainer video costs?
-In this article we explain factors that affect production costs and what to consider when looking for video content that delivers real outcomes.
+In this article we explain our explainer video costs and factors that affect production costs.

 The cost of an explainer video can vary based on several factors.
-A professionally produced explainer video usually costs between $3,000 and $25,000+, depending on the animation style, length, complexity, script support, voiceover, revisions, and production quality.
+A professionally produced explainer video usually starts at an average of $5,000, depending on the animation studio, their location, animation style, length, complexity, script support, voiceover, revisions, and production quality.

-This guide breaks down what you can expect at each price level, what affects the final quote, and how to choose the right budget for your goals.
+This guide breaks down what you can expect at each price point, what affects the final quote, and how to choose the right budget for your goals.

 Explainer video costs vary based on style, length, production quality, script support, animation complexity, voiceover, and revisions.
 Here’s a simple breakdown of what different budget levels usually include.